This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Mix flax seed meal with water and set aside.
+• Mix flaxseed meal with water and set aside.
+This makes a flax "egg."

-• Pour rolled oats into a dry blender and grind until a fine flour has formed.
+• Pour the rolled oats into a dry blender and grind until they are the texture of fine flour.

-• Add the soy milk, flax "egg", oil, vinegar, and vanilla extract to the bowl and whisk to combine all of the ingredients.
+• Add the soy milk, flax "egg", oil, vinegar, and vanilla extract to the bowl and whisk until well combined.

-• Heat a non-stick skillet on medium-high heat for about a minute or two.
-Once it is hot, grease with at least half a tablespoon of vegan butter.
+• Heat a non-stick skillet on medium-high heat for a few minutes.
+Once it is nice and hot, grease it with at least half a tablespoon of vegan butter.

 • Use an ice cream scoop or a measuring cup to pour equal amounts of the pancake batter onto the skillet.

-• Reduce the heat to medium, and cook on the first side for about 3 minutes, until the edges start to dry out and bubbles form in the center of the pancake.
+• Reduce the heat to medium, and cook for about 3 minutes, until the edges start to dry out and bubbles form in the center of the pancake.
 Flip and cook on the other side for about 2 minutes, until it is golden brown.

-• Remove the batch of pancakes to a plate and repeat with the remaining batter.
+• Transfer one batch to a plate and repeat with the remaining batter.

 • Top and serve the pancakes as you please.

-• Mix flax seed meal with water and set aside.
+• Mix the flaxseed meal with water and set aside.

-• Add the rolled oats (not oat flour) to the blender, and blend until it becomes a fine flour.
-Then add the sugar, baking powder, cinnamon, salt, soy milk, flax "egg" oil, vinegar, and vanilla extract to the blender.
+• Add the whole rolled oats to the blender, and blend until they become a fine flour.
+Next, add the sugar, baking powder, cinnamon, salt, soy milk, flax "egg" oil, vinegar, and vanilla extract to the blender.
 Pulse until smooth.
-Let the batter rest for about 7 minutes.
+Let the batter rest for 5-10 minutes (about 7 minutes is my sweet spot).

-• Remove the batch of pancakes to a plate and repeat with the remaining batter.
+• Fry the pancakes as directed above.
+Remove the batch of pancakes to a plate and repeat with the remaining batter.
+Serve with your favorite toppings.

 Notes